gSchool/express-file-crud/README.md

 * All file operations must be asynchronous
 * Your code must be perfectly indented.
 If we can't read it, we aren't going to grade it.
 * Work in your project directory at all times
+* All access to the data (both in the file and in memory) can only be done through your data_store module

 ## Part 1: Set up your npm/Express project